-For this coursework you will work in small groups.
+Alan Dix and Keith Cheverst dixa@comp.lancs.ac.uk, kc@ comp.lancs.ac.uk For this coursework you will work in small groups.
 The members of the group should be identified on each piece of work.
-Reports should be submitted both electronically and in paper form to Trish.
+Reports should be submitted electronically to LUVLE submission folder.